aleph2c/miros-xml/docs/source/how_it_works.rst

     :target: _static/regions.pdf
     :class: scale-to-fit

-But a Regions object does not understand the graphical context in which it is placed.
-Only the state functions have topological information about how they relate to one another.
+For an HHSM to work, a state function within one region will have to the capability to drive events into other region HSMs at inner, same or outer levels of the "orthogonal region" hierarchy.
+The Regions class provides the means to this.

-So it is the state functions that will need to drive events into the appropriate layer of HSMs in our hierarchical HSM.
-This will be done using the Regions object and the outer statechart object.
-Both the Regions objects and the outer statechart object, XmlChart, have ``post_fifo``, ``post_lifo`` and a host of other event control and driving mechanisms.
+Both the Regions objects and the outmost statechart object, XmlChart, have ``post_fifo``, ``post_lifo`` and a host of other event control and driving mechanisms.
 Since the Regions class and the XmlChart class use the same names for the methods that do this work, you can say they are polymorphic; they have the same interface.
 A state function will need to aim these methods at different levels of the hierarchical HSM.

-To simplify this, a convention was established:
+The Regions objects have limited graphical information.
+They only know about the "outer", "same" and "inner" information of the Region objects it owns.

+For this reason an attribute convention was established for Region/XmlChart
+objects:

 * ``outmost``: The outer most statechart object. (green line)
 * ``outer``: HSMs one layer out in the parallel regions diagram. (magenta line)